joseph-a-levine/authoring/_older/2023_books.md

 This is a list of the books I read in 2023. ★ means I loved it.

-The books are in reverse order of when I put them into Zotero; I read some books right away, while others waited around for four or ten months until the time was right.
+The books are in reverse order of when I put them into Zotero; I read some books right away, while others waited around for five or ten months until the time was right.
 I read all but five of these books on my tablet.

 ————————————————